ory/docs/docs/ecosystem/software-architecture-philosophy.md

 #### Logs are `stdout` / `stderr` Streams

 The Ory stack never concerns itself with routing or storage of its output stream.
-It does not attempt to write to or manage logfiles.
+It doesn't attempt to write to or manage logfiles.
 Instead, each running process writes its event stream, unbuffered, to stdout and stderr.
 During local development, the developer will view this stream in the foreground of their terminal to observe the app’s behavior.